canonical/glauth-utils/README.md

 for [GLAuth Kubernetes Charmed Operator](https://github. com/canonical/glauth-k8s-operator).

-It aims to supplement the `glauth-k8s` charmed operator by the followings:
+It aims to supplement the `glauth-k8s` charmed operator by the following:

 - Use the [LDIF](https://en.wikipedia.org/wiki/LDAP_Data_Interchange_Format) to
   apply data changes into the LDAP directory